The History of The Rotary Foundation

 In 1917, RI President Arch C. Klumph proposed that an endowment be set up “for the purpose of doing good in the world.”
 In 1928, when the endowment fund had grown to more than US$5,000, it was renamed The Rotary Foundation, and it became a distinct entity within Rotary International.

-Five Trustees, including Klumph, were appointed to “hold, invest, manage, and administer all of its property . . . as a single trust, for the furtherance of the purposes of RI.”
+Five Trustees, including Klumph, were appointed to hold, invest, manage, and administer all Foundation property as a single trust to further the purposes of Rotary International.

 Two years later, the Foundation made its first grant of $500 to the International Society for Crippled Children.
-The organization, created by Rotarian Edgar F. “Daddy” Allen, later grew into the Easter Seals.
+The organization, created by Rotarian Edgar F. “Daddy” Allen, later grew into what is now known as Easter Seals.

-The Great Depression and World War II both impeded the Foundation’s growth, but the need for lasting world peace generated great postwar interest in its development.
-After Rotary’s founder, Paul P. Harris, died in 1947, contributions began pouring into Rotary International, and the Paul Harris Memorial Fund was created to build the Foundation.
+The Great Depression and World War II slowed the Foundation’s growth, but the need for lasting world peace renewed interest in its mission after the war.
+Following the death of Rotary’s founder, Paul P. Harris, in 1947, contributions increased significantly, and the Paul Harris Memorial Fund was created to further build the Foundation.

-That year, the first Foundation program – the forerunner of Rotary Foundation Ambassadorial Scholarships – was established.
-In 1965-66, three new programs were launched: Group Study Exchange, Awards for Technical Training, and Grants for Activities in Keeping with the Objective of The Rotary Foundation, which was later called Matching Grants.
+That same year, the Foundation launched its first formal program, the forerunner of today’s Rotary Foundation Ambassadorial Scholarships.
+In 1965–66, additional programs were introduced, including Group Study Exchange, Awards for Technical Training, and Matching Grants.

-The Health, Hunger and Humanity (3-H) Grants program was launched in 1978, and Rotary Volunteers was created as a part of that program in 1980.
-PolioPlus was announced in 1984-85, and the next year brought Rotary Grants for University Teachers .
-The first peace forums were held in 1987-88, leading to the Foundation's peace and conflict studies programs.
+The Health, Hunger and Humanity (3-H) Grants program was launched in 1978, followed by the creation of Rotary Volunteers in 1980.
+PolioPlus was announced in 1984–85, and Rotary Grants for University Teachers followed the next year.
+The first peace forums were held in 1987–88, leading to the Foundation’s peace and conflict studies programs.

-Such strong support, along with Rotarian involvement worldwide, ensures a secure future for The Rotary Foundation as it continues its vital work for international understanding and world peace.
+This sustained support, combined with Rotarian involvement across the globe, ensures a strong future for The Rotary Foundation as it continues its mission of promoting international understanding and world peace.

 Source: https://lharotary.com/stories/history-of-the-rotary-foundation